MAMC-DCI/ectopic-classifier/qPCR_Analysis/README.md

 # Data Folder

-- formatted.csv: The first three columns are titled "Sample", "Label", and "Data".
+- formatted.csv: The first three columns are titled "Sample" and "Label".
 These columns are described in the bullets below.
 The remaining columns are titled by gene name.
 Each cell in these columns contains a value that can be obtained by dividing the average of technical replicates by the average expression of RPL19 for the corresponding sample.
  - Sample: The sample number with the "PUL_" prefix.
   - Label: AIUP or ECT.
-  - Data: Train or Test, corresponding to the discovery and prospective datasets, respectively.

 # Running the analysis